FOREX-Australian dollar jumps 1 pct after shift in tone from RBA

 appeared to raise the bar on further monetary easing.

-6, and rose 1 percent against the yen and the euro.
-The RBA kept
+6, and climbed nearly 1 percent against the yen, euro and the

 While that was expected, many traders were disappointed that